curl/everything-curl/libcurl-verbose.md

-Verbose is certainly fine, but sometimes you need more. libcurl also offers a trace callback that in addition to showing you all the stuff the verbose mode does, it also passes on *all* data send and received so that your application gets a full trace of everything.
+Verbose is certainly fine, but sometimes you need more. libcurl also offers a trace callback that in addition to showing you all the stuff the verbose mode does, it also passes on *all* data sent and received so that your application gets a full trace of everything.

 The sent and received data passed to the trace callback is given to the